 I gathered all of these items and submitted them to Andrew Sandoval, and he was able to shed a little light on this event.
 Andrew doesn't believe The Monkees performed at Atlantic City's Steel Pier that summer, and he thinks instead that it was a solo appearance made by Davy alone.

 The search for other live appearances made by The Monkees in 1970 goes on!

-This is a radio station flier for WFIL in Philadelphia, Pennsylvania for the week of November 2, 1970.
-WFIL hosted a three-day concert event in May of that year, featuring a rare 1970 appearance by Micky and Davy.
+Here's a flier for radio station WFIL in Philadelphia, Pennsylvania for the week of November 2, 1970, submitted to the Live Almanac by Perry Corvese.
+WFIL hosted a three-day concert event in May of that year, featuring a rare 1970 appearance by Micky Dolenz and Davy Jones.
 On the cover with Davy is WFIL disc jockey Long John Wade.

 It's quite possible the photo on the flier above was taken during the span of The Monkees' visit in Philadelphia that May.
 Below you can see Davy and Micky at the event with disc jockey Wade in the back left, and Davy's clothes appear to be similar in both shots.

 Thanks to Kevin Schmid and Al Bigley for their assistance and contributions!

 The one confirmed live appearance in 1970 by Davy Jones and Micky Dolenz as The Monkees occurred at a festival-like event sponsored by WFIL Radio in Philadelphia, Pennsylvania between May 15-17 at Roosevelt Mall.
 Monkees archivist Andrew Sandoval, in an email to me in 2012, said that this show did indeed take place, and now we apparently have photographic proof!
 A big thanks to Sean Schafron for tracking down these pictures!!